duynghiadev/Learn-Go/project-golang/exchange-orderbook/README.md

 ## Limitation

-- Need to sort limits everytime the engine needs to match an order.
+- Need to sort limits every time the engine needs to match an order.
 - Scheduler to expire GTT orders hasn't been implemented
 - Code coverage is quite low due to time constraint
 - Some part of the code is not super efficient.
 Limits could be stored in a more efficient data structure like binary tree or red-black tree.